Embodied Processing / Somatic Therapy

 Many of us have lost touch with the felt sense of who we are, living mostly in our minds.
 As Michael Singer says, “The mind is a place the soul goes to escape from the heart.”
 When life brings big emotions and stress, our nervous system can become overwhelmed, and disconnecting from the body often becomes a way to cope.

-More recently we have started to understand the need of "feeling it to heal it” and that the body keeps the score - as per the title of the best selling book by Bessel Van Der Kolk.
+More recently, we have started to understand the need of "feeling it to heal it” and that the body keeps the score - as per the title of the best selling book by Bessel Van Der Kolk.
+This disconnection between our mind and body can lead to us being disconnected from our true selves, our emotions, wants and desires.
+Our emotions are here to guide us in this life - to tell us when something is out of balance.
+I believe that guiding people back to being within the body, feeling into our emotions and feeling safe within ourselves is key to our wellbeing.

 Getting to the Root of Your Symptoms Through a Nervous System Lens

-EP is based on the latest neuroscience, and is a trauma-informed, body-based (ie somatic) approach that helps with chronic pain, stress, and other symptoms of trauma.
-It works via the intelligence of the subconscious mind (within the body), building your ability to regulate your nervous system.
+EP is based on the latest neuroscience.
+It works via the intelligence of the subconscious mind within the body, building your ability to regulate your nervous system.

 What is Trauma?